Weak compactness criteria in $L_1$ space in terms of Orlicz function: Introduction

-What is likely the most vivid example of such a study indeed delivers Orlicz spaces (see e.g. \cite[Chapter 1]{RaoRen}.)
-There is a substantial literature devoted to the study of weak compactness in both Orlicz function and sequence spaces, see, for example \cite{Alex, Ando, As, Barcenas, Chong2, Chong, DSS, KM, Lefevre, Nowak, RaoRen, Zhang, Zhang2}, and references therein.

-Our objective in this paper is to study criteria listed above in the class of Orlicz spaces.

-Our main result is of mostly pedagogical value: in Section 3 (see Theorem \ref{ChVP}), we prove directly the equivalence of K.M.
-Chong's and De la Vall\'{e}e Poussin's criteria of weak compactness of a subset $K$ of the space $L_1(0,1)$.
-Our proof does not refer to Dunford--Pettis criterion and provides a clear demonstration of powerful methods from the general theory of symmetric function spaces.
-We also prove there that any function from $L_{1}(0, \infty)$ belongs to some Orlicz space, different from $L_1(0, \infty)$ itself (see Lemma \ref{N-function}).
+Our main result of Section \ref{section finite} (see Theorem \ref{ChVP}) is of mostly pedagogical value: we prove directly the equivalence of K.M.
+Chong's (condition (iii)) and De la Vall\'{e}e Poussin's (condition (iv)) criteria of weak compactness of a subset $K$ of the space $L_1(0,1)$.
+In fact, this equivalence is obvious, as both criteria are known to be equivalent to relative weak compactness of $K$ in $L_1(\Omega, \Sigma, \nu)$, however, our proof does not refer to Dunford--Pettis criterion and provides a clear demonstration of powerful methods from the general theory of symmetric function spaces.
+We also prove that any function from $L_{1}(0, \infty)$ belongs to some Orlicz space, different from $L_1(0, \infty)$ itself (see Lemma \ref{N-function}).
 For the case of an integrable function from a finite measure space, this result is known (see \cite[Chapter II, p.60]{KR}).

-In fact, the proof is similar to the case of finite measure space, however, we need to choose another partition of $(0, \infty)$, different from the partition of $(0,1)$ in \cite[Chapter II, p.60]{KR}.
+In Section \ref{section semifinite} we discuss the equivalence in the setting of a $\sigma$-finite measure space.
 Using Lemma \ref{N-function} it is straightforward to show that the Chong's condition implies the condition of De la Vall\'{e}e Poussin in $L_1(0, \infty)$.
-We also show that the converse statement is also true under some additional condition (see Remark \ref{expl of th}).
+We also show that the converse statement is also true under some additional condition (see Theorem \ref{expl of th}).